Mason Payment Plan

 Third Party Billing Authorizations

 Students using a third party billing authorization will be charged a $25 processing fee.
 Students may receive an individual billing statement.
 Students must provide the third party authorization or government training voucher to the Third Party Billing Office, Student Union Building I, Suite 1600, or fax to 703-993-2460, before the student’s individual due date, which is based on their registration date.
 Check Important Dates for the last day third party payment authorizations will be accepted.
 Students are ultimately responsible for any defaults in payments by the sponsoring agency.
 For more information, please navigate to Third Party Billing Office web site.

 Financial Good Standing; No Holds on Record

-Financial good standing and a university record clear of holds are required for students to receive academic services.
-Services, including but not limited to transcript issuance, diploma release, and class registration (add, drop, withdrawal, etc.) will not be provided to students with a financial balance due or a hold of any kind on their record.
+Financial good standing and a university record clear of holds are required for students to receive services.
+Services, including but not limited to transcript issuance, diploma release, class registration (add, drop, withdrawal, etc.), and/or housing and meal plans will not be provided to students with a financial balance due or a hold of any kind on their record.
 Holds are based on outstanding obligations and may be financial.
-Examples include unpaid telephone charges, fines owed for traffic or parking violations, incomplete immunization records, fines owed to the Mason or Washington Research Library Consortium libraries, and other administrative holds.
+Examples include unpaid Student Health charges, fines owed to the Mason or Washington Research Library Consortium libraries, parking and other administrative holds.

 Failure to meet financial obligations to the university will result in other collection procedures, which include account referral to credit reporting bureaus, private collection agencies, the Commonwealth of Virginia Department of Taxation, and the Office of the Attorney General.
 Past due accounts are subject to garnishments, liens, and judgment and the withholding of money from tax refunds.
 In addition to late fees and interest, delinquent accounts will be assessed additional collection costs equal to thirty percent of the past due balance, reasonable attorney fees, and other administrative costs.